New Romantic: Decline and revivals

 An American reaction against European synthpop and "haircut bands" has been seen as beginning in the mid-1980s with the rise of heartland rock and roots rock.
-In the UK, the arrival of indie rock bands, particularly the Smiths, has been claimed by the music press as marking the end of synth-driven new wave and the beginning of the raw guitar-based music that would come to dominate rock in the 1990s, with these bands adopting "the kind of jangling guitar work that had typified new wave music", as a "reaction against the opulence/corpulence of nouveau rich 'new pop'" and as "part of the move back to guitar-driven music after the keyboard washes of the New Romantics".
-By the end of the 1980s, many acts had been dropped by their labels and the solo careers of many artists who had been associated with the New Romantic scene would gradually fade over time.
+In the UK, the appearance of indie music, epitomized by the Smiths, was portrayed by the music press as a reaction to New Romantic synthpop and the decline of New Pop.
+By the end of the 1980s, many New Romantic acts had been dropped by their labels and the solo careers of many artists who had been associated with the New Romantic scene would gradually fade over time.

 In the mid-1990s, the New Romantic era was the subject of nostalgia-oriented club nights — such as the Human League-inspired "Don't You Want Me", and "Planet Earth", a Duran Duran-themed night club whose promoter told The Sunday Times, "It's more of a celebration than a revival".
 In the same period it was also an inspiration for the Romo musical movement.
 It was championed by Melody Maker, who featured the scene - proclaiming that it was a "future pop explosion" - on its front cover in 1995 and inside claiming that Britpop had been "executed" to make way for it, and including bands Orlando, Plastic Fantastic, Minty, Viva, Sexus, Hollywood and DexDexTer.
 None of the Romo acts made the British top 75 in their own right, although Orlando charted at number 65 with "How Can We Hang on to a Dream" as part of the Fever Pitch soundtrack EP.

 After an unsuccessful Melody Maker-organised tour, most of the bands soon broke up.